Applying to College

 When does my course start?

-You will be notified of the course start date when you come to the College for your enrolment session.
+You will be notified of the programme start date when you come to the College for your enrolment session.
 Part-time applicants will be notified of their start date by the academic department delivering the course.

 When will I be given my timetable?